KebinYan/CIS5520Project/README.md

     - [Phd.hs](src/Phd.hs):
     This module provides a plain Haskell definition framework for the Candy Crush game, including data types, game states, and actions.
-It serves as the core data and logic layer for the game.
+It serves as the core data layer for the game.
     - [GameState.hs](src/GameState.hs):
     This module manages the state and grid of the Candy Crush game.
 It defines functions for initializing, modifying, and querying the game state,